Marty Cooksey: Career

 Raised in Orange County, California, Cooksey attended California State University, Fullerton, but her sporting focus was on basketball and volleyball while she studied there.
 She began taking part in women's road races in the late 1970s during the time of the running boom in the United States.
 She won the women's race at the 1978 San Diego Marathon in January with a run of 2:54:06 hours.
-Following this, she entered the 1978 Avon International Women's Marathon held in Atlanta, Georgia, and was the surprise winner of the event, defeating more established runners such as Kim Merritt and Miki Gorman.
+Following this, she entered the 1978 Avon International Marathon held in Atlanta, Georgia, and was the surprise winner of the event, defeating more established runners such as Kim Merritt and Miki Gorman.

 That year, Cooksey competed frequently and managed a total of 24 road races.
 She won the Lilac Bloomsday Run in May.
 A month later at the Cascade Runoff in Portland, Oregon, she ran a women's world record time of 51:37 minutes for the 15 km.
 August saw her set another women's best of 1:15:04 hours in the half marathon at the inaugural edition of San Diego's America's Finest City Half Marathon.
 She won her first national title at the New York City Marathon, coming second only to Grete Waitz.
 Although she had led for much of the race at a world record pace, she faded badly after 16 miles and crawled to the finish line, recording a time of 2:41:49 hours.
 Her fastest marathon run of the year came in December at the Honolulu Marathon, where she was the runner-up in 2:45:42 hours behind Patti Catalano.

 In 1979 she won the Los Angeles Marathon in a personal record time of 2:43:33 hours and set a world best time of 1:11:24 hours for the 20 km in Far Hills.
 She won her second ever US Championship race that year, taking the 30 km title in Springdale, Ohio.
 Cooksey was chosen as the Female Road Runner of the Year for 1979 by the Road Runners Club of America.
 The year after, she retained her 30 km national title, improved her marathon best to 2:41:01 hours (coming sixth at the London Marathon), and was also fourth at the Honolulu Marathon.
 Her racing began to be affected by injury from the 1980 season onwards and she only managed a competitive return two years later.